 mysql-js> \help \connect

 See Interactive Code Execution for an explanation of how interactive code execution works in MySQL Shell.

 See Getting Started with MySQL Shell to learn about session and connection alternatives.

-See Section 4.2.3, “Connecting Using a URI or Key-Value Pairs” to learn about specifying the location of a MySQL server.
+See Section 4.2.5, “Connecting to the Server Using URI-Like Strings or Key-Value Pairs” to learn about specifying the location of a MySQL server.